pytorch/pytorch/docs/source/named_tensor.rst

           (('N', 'features'), torch.Size([32, 49152]))

       .. warning::
-          The named tensor API is experimental and subject to change.
+          The named tensor API is a prototype feature and subject to change.